dswdejonge/TripleD/README.md

 NOTE: Code is not yet functional.
 In development stage.

 This package contains all the code necessary to set up the TripleD database with time-series data collected by NIOZ.
-This package does NOT contain data; data can be requested from the [NIOZ Data Archiving System (DAS)](https://www.nioz.nl/en/expertise/north-sea-research-centre/nwa-north-sea-in-transition/das).
+This package does *not* contain data; data can be requested from the [NIOZ Data Archiving System (DAS)](https://www.nioz.nl/en/expertise/north-sea-research-centre/nwa-north-sea-in-transition/das).

 ## Installation
+You can install the `TripleD` R-package by running the following command (beware you need to have the R-package `devtools` installed):
 ```R
 #install.packages("devtools")
 devtools::install_github("dswdejonge/TripleD")